jotaijs/links/README.md

 ## Contributing

-If you want to add a third-party library in the list, please open a PR.
+If you want to add a third-party library to the list, please open a PR.
 If you have other suggestions, free feel to open an issue.